kunlee0910/kunlee0910.github.io/_pages/research.md

 Convergence or continued stratification?
 Retirement trajectories and late working lives in Germany, 1976-2019 (with [Bernhard Ebbinghaus](https://ebbinghaus.blog/), *Revise & Resubmit*)

-## 3. Pensions and Wealth Inequality

-### Working Papers
 Digitalization, workers’ anxiety, and pension savings behavior (with Ludivine Martin & Thuc-Uyen Nguyen-Thi)

-### Projects under development
-Pension Systems and Wealth Inequality in Old Age: Revisiting the Paradox of Redistribution Thesis (with [Javier Olivera](https://sites.google.com/site/javierolive/) and [Philippe Van Kerm](http://prophil.vankerm.net/))

-## 4. Social Policy, Work-Family Arrangements, and Low Fertility
+## 3. Social Policy, Work-Family Arrangements, and Low Fertility

 ### Publications
 Lee, K. & Zaidi, A. (2020).
 ‘How Policy Configurations Matter: a critical look into pro-natal policy in South Korea based on a gender and family framework’, *International Journal of Sociology & Social Policy*, 40(7/8), 589-606. [link](https://doi.org/10.1108/IJSSP-12-2019-0260)